swimmer-zone/swimmer-react/public/data/blogs/vietnam/README.md

 ## Da Nang & Hoi An

 Da Nang was similar to Nhà Tráng (although much less like a resort) so we combined it with a scooter trip to Hoi An, which is an old town.
 Everything was preserved because of Unesco world heritage.
 We took a boat tour there and it was very nice to see.
 I felt the Vietnam vibe here more than before, I think it would have been even more beautiful at night with the many lanterns hanging everywhere.
-The next day we went to marble mountains.
+The next day we went to [marble mountains](https://en.m.wikipedia.org/wiki/Marble_Mountains_(Vietnam)).
 The five mountains are named after the five elements: Kim (metal), Thuy (water), Moc (wood), Hoa (fire) and Tho (earth).
 From above they would resemble a hand.
 All of the mountains have cave entrances and numerous tunnels.
 Several Buddhist sanctuaries can be found there.

 [![Da Nang](/data/blogs/vietnam/images/thumbs/04_da-nang_01.jpg)](/data/blogs/vietnam/images/04_da-nang_01.jpg)
 [![Da Nang](/data/blogs/vietnam/images/thumbs/04_da-nang_02.jpg)](/data/blogs/vietnam/images/04_da-nang_02.jpg)